nextflow-io/training/docs/nf_develop/4_pipeline.md

 # Developing your pipeline

-The nf-core pipeline template is a working pipeline and comes preconfigured with two modules:
+The nf-core pipeline template is a working pipeline and comes pre-configured with two modules:

 -   [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): A tool that performs quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses that can be used to give a quick impression of your data.
 -   [MultiQC](https://multiqc.info/): A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.